Some posts contain compensated links. Please read this disclaimer for more info.

 Airport Brač d.o.o.
 Headquarters – Gornji Humac 145, 21414 Gornji Humac

 For mail delivery: PP33, 21400 Supetar +385 (0)21 559 701 [email protected]

 Thankfully, some increased investment, including from the company which has revitalised Bol (Bluesun Hotels and Stina winery are also in the portfolio), led to a change of fortune.
 The runway was extended to 1,760 metres, and it can now take Boeing 737-300 aircraft.
 As a result, 2018 saw a number of direct international flights from 6 countries.
-Investment will continue (see above), with a runway of 2,400 metres to be in operation by 2021.
+Investment are planned to continue (see above), with a runway of 2,400 metres planned to be in operation by 2021.

 For the latest flight news to Brač and the rest of Croatia, check out the dedicated TCN flights page.

 Is this your first visit to Brač?
 It is a great island – here are 25 things to know about Croatia’s tallest island.